animo/hyperledger-aries-workshop/README.md

 }
 ```

 Copy the `connection_id` value someplace, we are going to need this to issue the credential to the esatus Wallet.
 Now we need to generate a QR from the `invitation_url` parameter.
-You can do this anyway you like, I used: https://www.webtoolkitonline.com/qrcode-generator.html.
-Scan the QR with the esatus Wallet and accept the connection.
+Copy the `invitation_url` parameter to this site: https://www.webtoolkitonline.com/qrcode-generator.html, scan the QR with the esatus Wallet and accept the connection.
 Step 1 done!

 ### Create Schema